xingyzt/notes/astrophysics.md

 * Differential rotation: Doppler shifts at solar limb and solar oscillations show the solar rotation varies by latitude and by radius
   * Period of 25 days at equator lengths to 36 days at poles
-  * Tachocline: base of convection zone where differing rotation rates converge, resulting in strong shear theorized to create plasma which generate the solar magnetic field
+  * Tachocline: base of convection zone (~0.65 R☉) where differing rotation rates converge, resulting in strong shear theorized to create plasma which generate the solar magnetic field